Alejaldo/chamonix/README.md

 Chamonix
 ======================
-Ryby on Rails Web application for setting up meetings.
+Ruby on Rails Web application for setting up meetings.
 You can join to already existing events or create your own.
 ### Link: https://alejaldo.com
 ----------------------
 ## Configuration